ericcchiu/golang-intro/GolangFoundation.md

 ```linux
 export PATH=$PATH:/user/local/go/bin
 ```
+NOTE: chang
-NOTE: changes made to a profile file may not apply until the next time you log into your computer.
+1. [Introduction](##Introductiones made to a profile file may not apply until the next time you log into your computer.
 To apply the changes immediately, just run the shell commands directly or execute them from the profile using a command such as source $HOME/.profile.

 ***